U.S. trade chief Tai says U.S. faces 'very large challenges' on China

 “The overall challenges that we have with China are also still there and they are very large,” Tai said.

-Regarding the Phase 1 trade deal, which requires Beijing to vastly increase purchases of U.S. agricultural goods, manufactured products, energy and services, Tai said: "Let’s put it in the context of the overall U.S.-China trade, and economic relationship which is very, very challenging.
-And requires our attention all across the board."
+Tai said the Phase 1 trade deal should be seen in the context of “the overall U.S.-China trade, and economic relationship which is very, very challenging.
+And requires our attention all across the board.”

+The two countries signed the trade deal in January 2020 - just before the COVID-19 pandemic began.
+It calls for China to increase purchases of U.S. agricultural goods, manufactured products, energy and services by $200 billion over 2020 and 2021, compared with a 2017 baseline.

+The deal eased a two-year tariff war between the United States and China waged by former President Donald Trump that aimed to change China’s trade practices, although duties remain in place on hundreds of billions of dollars of trade.

 Our Standards: The Thomson Reuters Trust Principles.